Dynatrace/openkit-js/README.md

 ```

 ## Building the .js library
-Run `yarn run build` to build the project.
+Run `yarn build:prod` to build the project in production mode,
+`yarn build` to build in in development mode.

 ### Generated files
 All generated files for the library are in `dist`.